repositive/frontend_exercise/README.md

 ## Design Mockup
 ![Design](design.jpg)

-This design shows different data objects aggregated by day in descencent order by timestamp.
+This design shows different data models aggregated by day in descencent order by timestamp.
 The different types of data are:

 - **[Users](schemas/user.schema.json):** Represents a user in the platform.
 - **[Datasets](schemas/dataset.schema.json):** Represents metadata about a bunch of raw genomic data.